clem9669/hashcat-rule/README.md

 Moreover getting your hands dirty give you a better understanding of what you're doing.

+## Saving which rules matched

+This becomes handy especially in combination with the rules generator but also for statistical analysis of your rule sets.

+To save any rule that generated a matched password use these switches:

+`--debug-mode=1 --debug-file=matched.rule`

+This will save the matched rule on every match, so the resulting rule file might contain many duplicate rules.

+> At high rates of cracking per second, this may slow down cracking a little bit.
+> At lower rates of cracking per second, the impact is probably negligible.

 ## What i have done :